-2) From the virtual interface definition, temporarily delete the definition information about the NIC to be swapped.
+2) From the virtual interface definition, temporarily delete the definition information about the NIC to be swapped (The interface name of the target NIC is ethX).

-3) Enter the dsphanet command to confirm that the device status of the NIC is "CUT".
+3) Enter the dsphanet command to confirm that the device status of the target NIC (interface name: ethX) is "CUT".

 '''

 cd /etc/sysconfig/network-scripts

+mkdir temp

+mv ifcfg-ethX temp

 '''